aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/self_paced/13_CreateAnIAMroleForyourWorkspace.md

-Next create IAM Role for your workspace
+## Create IAM Role for your workspace

 You will need to assign an IAM Role to your Cloud9 instance following least privilege.
 This section walks you through those steps.